BoiseState-AdaptLab/boisestate-adaptLab.github.io/students.md

 #### Ravi Shankar

-Ravi is a senior studying Computer Science with a minor in Applied Mathematics at Boise State University.
-He is currently a Research assistant for Dr. Olschanowsky and is involved in a Geosciences project with doctoral student Nayani Ilangakoon and Dr. Nancy Glenn building full waveform LiDAR analysis tools.
-Ravi enjoys reading, traveling, food and music.
+Ravi completed his Bachelor's in Computer Science with a minor in Applied Mathematics and is currently a Masters student at Boise State University.
+He is the lead developer of [adapt-lidar-tools](https://github.com/BoiseState-AdaptLab/adapt-lidar-tools) - A Full Waveform Lidar Data processing suite.

 * * *